smaakage85/shit/README.md

 `shit commit` is a next-level Git life-hack and productivity booster targeting lazy programmers.
 It works with both Linux and MacOS operating systems.

+I promise you, Git will never be the same again.

 Without any further ado: **LET THE SHITSHOW BEGIN**!

 ## Motivation